Food System Management

 2005 Proceedings

-The collective work *Les évolutions des liens sociaux autour des nouvelles pratiques alimentaires* (Changes in Social Ties Surrounding New Food Practices), written by some fifteen researchers from the AGRO research cluster and published by Wiley-ISTE in 2022, has been awarded the 2023 FNEGE certification in the “Collective Research Work” category.
+The collective work *Les évolutions des liens sociaux autour des nouvelles pratiques alimentaires* (Changes in Social Ties Surrounding New Eating Habits), written by about fifteen researchers from the AGRO research cluster and published by Wiley-ISTE in 2022, received the 2023 FNEGE certification in the “Collective Research Work” category.